One way to recover from surgery faster

 While there are two options to remove the tumor, Dr. Thakkar prefers, when possible, minimally invasive transoral surgery versus conventional or open surgery.
 The robotic system provides him the ability to enter the surgical site through the mouth, where he can guide tiny instruments to locate and remove the tumor.

-“Prior to the new technology, we would only find about 60-80 percent of tumors using our exam and imaging, such as PET scans.
+“Prior to the new technology, we would only find about 60-80% tumors using our exam and imaging, such as PET scans.
 The robot has greatly improved our ability to identify and remove tumors in the throat,” he says.

 The surgical system offers greater vision through a high-definition 3D monitor in addition to enhanced precision and control for surgeons through tiny instruments that can bend and rotate better than their hands.